ckurecka/wedding-website/README.md

 We're planning our wedding and decided to make our own React site for our guests to use.
 I figured there wasn't a good reason to not host it publicly on GitHub in case others want to use it as a template for their own weddings (or potentially other events).

+As of right now, we're using React, GitHub Pages, and the Node gh-pages module to publish updates.

 ===

 # Getting Started with Create React App